2026 Consultative Rounds – Just Scheduled!

 Any professional (including physicians, educators, school nurses, mental health professionals, or administrators) can attend consultative rounds.

 Please note, register for consultation only if the professionals on your team want support from the Vermont Continence Project.
-We cannot not communicate with the parents or child for you, and we do not meet with families.
+We cannot not communicate with the parents or child for you, and we will not meet with families.

 We are a team of consultants.
 We do not provide any evaluations or treatment.